hellopradeep69/topen/README.md

 - Remember to run the desired code from the directory of the code
 - for eg nvim ~/project/java/main.java and running code will not work properly
+- be Caution not to open any other in Code window such as nvim etc
+- it might conflict and will not work as properly

 2. Solution